Arcos, Minas Gerais: Origin of the name

 There are several explanations for the name of the city, but the most accepted is the theory that rims ("arcos" or "aros" in Portuguese) of barrels were left on the bank of the stream that crosses the region to mark the trail for cattle heading west to the Triângulo Mineiro.
 The pioneers knew of the place along the stream where the barrel rims could be found.
 Little by little the place became known as "Córrego dos Arcos", Stream of the Barrel Rims.
 However the city only received the name in 1833.
 Before it had been called São Julião.
 Today this name belongs to a rural community of the municipality which has the chapel of São Julião.

-Economic activities
+Economy

 Services, mining, light industry, and agriculture are the most important economic activities.
 In 2005 there were 239 units of transformation industries and 935 units of commerce, vehicle repair, personal and domestic articles.
 There are large reserves of limestone and many workers are employed in the mining and the transformation of the product.
 The GDP in 2005 was approximately R$342 million, R$37 million from taxes, 157 million reais from services, 127 million reais from industry, and 20 million reais from agriculture.
 There were 892 rural producers on 26,000 hectares of land (2006).
 125 farms had tractors (2006).
 Approximately 2,000 persons were involved in agriculture.
 The main crops are rice, beans, and corn.
 There were 26,000 head of cattle (2006).

 There were 4 banks (2007).
 The motor vehicle fleet had 7,708 automobiles, 886 trucks, 736 pickup trucks, and 3,0820 motorcycles.